 As a result, you’ll find many cognates in English and Spanish!

 Sometimes words might look similar by accident… and they could have really different meanings!
-For example, the Spanish word embarazada may look a lot like the English word "embarrassed," but it actually means "pregnant"!
-Look out for these "false cognates" or "false friends."
+For example, the Spanish word embarazada may look a lot like the English word embarrassed, but it actually means pregnant!
+Look out for these false cognates (also known as false friends).

 Examples of cognates in Spanish and English